-Christian Ludwig Attersee began his multi-talented career in 1951, writing short novels and song lyrics, drawing comics and subsequently worked as a visual artist, musician, author, object creator, designer, set designer and filmmaker.
+Christian Ludwig Attersee began his multitalented career in 1951, writing short novels and song lyrics and drawing comic strips, before going on to work as a visual artist, musician, author, object creator, designer, set designer, and filmmaker.

-Attersee’s figurative painting makes him one of the biggest individualists of Austrian art, and his »invented objects« of erotic and daily life (such as »Speisekugel«, »Speiseblau« and »Attersteck«), created between 1964 and 1966, brought him notoriety on the European Pop Art scene.
+Attersee’s figurative painting makes him one of the biggest individualists in Austrian art, and his »invented objects« of erotic and daily life—such as Speisekugel, Speiseblau, and Attersteck, created between 1964 and 1966—brought him notoriety on the European Pop Art scene.

-His work is characterized by a figurative-symbolic style, glowing colors and dynamic brush strokes, often with double-entendre associations and fantasies from a viewpoint that is just as individualistic as it is very Austrian and with a proclivity for sexual persiflage.
+His work is characterized by a figurative symbolic style, glowing colors, and dynamic brush strokes, often with double-entendre associations and fantasies from a viewpoint that is both individualistic and supremely Austrian and with a proclivity for sexual persiflage.
 The picture frame is frequently included in the work just as text elements are embedded in the image.

 Starting in the 1980s, many large projects were created.
-In 1986 Attersee outfitted Vienna’s first Champagner Ball (Champagne Ball) at the Konzerthaus.
-In 1987 he created a boat swing for André Heller’s »Luna-Luna-Rummelplatz«.
-In 1996 he designed a 210-square-meter mosaic front, the Wetterhändler, for a Viennese commercial building which is the largest glass mosaic in Europe.
-In 2006 Attersee wrapped the Ringturm in Vienna for six weeks with a design inspired by Don Giovanni.
-In November 2007, the large, 220-square-meter interior mosaic, Reichtum Erde, was finished in the Wiener Geologische Bundesanstalt (Geological Survey of Austria) in Vienna.
-In spring 2005, Attersee designed a production of Igor Strawinsky’s ballet Petruschka at the Wiener Staatsoper, and in May 2006, a production of the ballet Amadé at the Madlenianum in Belgrade.
-Attersee outfitted the Erste Liederball des Wiener Männergesangsvereins (First Choral ball put on by the Vienna Men’s Choral Society) at the Kursalon in Vienna.
-In 2008, a production of Richard Strauss’ Salome designed by Attersee (scenery and costume as well) was presented at Theater Bremen.
-And in 2015, he designed the scenery for the opera Weiße Rose by Udo Zimmermann presented as part of the Bruckner Festival in Linz.
+In 1986, Attersee outfitted Vienna’s first Champagne Ball at the Konzerthaus.
+In 1987, he created a boat swing for André Heller’s Luna-Luna funfair.
+In 1996, he designed a 210 square meter mosaic front, the Wetterhändler, for a Viennese commercial building: it is the largest glass mosaic in Europe.
+In 2006, Attersee wrapped the Ringturm in Vienna for six weeks with a design inspired by Don Giovanni.
+The large, 220 square meter interior mosaic Reichtum Erde in the Geological Survey of Austria (GBA) in Vienna was completed in November 2007.
+In spring 2005, Attersee designed a production of Igor Stravinsky’s ballet Petrushka at the Vienna State Opera, and in May 2006, a production of the ballet Wolfgang Amadé at the Madlenianum in Belgrade.
+Attersee outfitted the first choral ball put on by the Vienna Men’s Choral Society at the Kursalon in Vienna.
+In 2008, a production of Richard Strauss’s Salome designed by Attersee (both scenery and costumes) was performed at Theater Bremen.
+And in 2015, he designed the set for the opera Weiße Rose by Udo Zimmermann presented as part of the Bruckner Festival in Linz.